 Cartoonist and comic strip artist Jack Mendelsohn grew up in Brooklyn.
-His father was Winsor McKay's film agent and one of Mendelsohn's idols was local cartoonist Stan MacGovern.
+His father was Winsor McCay's film agent and one of Mendelsohn's idols was local cartoonist Stan MacGovern.
 A high school dropout and Navy enlistee, Mendelsohn began his career in comics as a freelance gag cartoonist for magazines like the Saturday Evening Post after World War II.
-He was a productive scriptwriter for funny animal, humor and fantasy comic books by Quality, Dell and DC, as well as the syndicated 'Felix the Cat' strip.
+He was a productive scriptwriter for funny animal, humor and fantasy comic books by Quality, Dell and DC, as well as the syndicated 'Felix the Cat' strip (originally launched by Otto Messmer and Pat Sullivan).
 Mendelsohn moved to Mexico in 1951 and spent most of the decade there.

 In 1959, he began his partially autobiographical comic 'Jacky's Diary', which he not only wrote, but also drew in a deliberately naïve, child-like style.
 His pastiche was so well done that many readers were fooled and thought it was created by an actual child.
 Even though Mendelsohn deliberately mentioned his age in the byline ("Jacky's Diary, by Jack Mendelsohn, age 32½") some parents still assumed the comic was some kind of contest for children and send in comics drawn by their own offspring, drawn in the style of a child.
 The strip ran from 1959 to 1961 and also had a comic book publication.